 The Performance tab is about emoji, lazy load, and CSS and font loading methods (inline or as an external file).

-And finally, a Code tab lets you add custom scripts to the header, footer, and body before and after the closing tags.
+Finally, the Code tab lets you add custom scripts to the header, footer, and body before and after the closing tags.
+Also, there’s a switcher to set who has the right to execute code on the website.
+Hats off to this flexibility.

-If WooCommerce is installed on the website, there will be a WooCommerce tab for enabling/disabling product badges, gallery, and lightbox zoom, as well as enabling or disabling the WooCommerce builder.
+If WooCommerce is installed on the website, there will be a WooCommerce tab for enabling/disabling product badges, gallery, and lightbox zoom, as well as turning on/off the WooCommerce builder.

 Builder

-After creating a new post, custom post, or page, you will see a yellow button, “Edit with Bricks.”
+After adding a new post, custom post, or page, you will see a yellow button labeled “Edit with Bricks.”
 When you press it, it takes no more than two seconds to load the builder.

-First, it’s time to edit either general style settings for the whole website or default styles for individual templates, pages, particular users, etc. In addition, Conditions can be applied on top of those settings (for me, Conditions is the most impressive feature in this builder, which we will delve into further).
+First, it’s time to edit either general style settings for the whole website or default styles for individual templates, pages, particular users, etc. Mind that Conditions can also be applied on top of those settings.

 You can switch between light and dark themes.

-Overall, the Bricks builder interface is very intuitive and easy to use while offering a lot of options and settings for each element or device type.
+Overall, the Bricks Builder interface is very intuitive and easy to use, offering many options and settings for each element or device type.

 So, any element can be rendered or not (not hidden, which is essential for performance) if certain conditions are fulfilled.
 They can be stacked on top of each other and use AND and OR relationships.
-Moreover, OR relationship can be set between conditions sets (connected with AND operator).
+Moreover, the OR relationship can be set between condition sets (connected with the AND operator).

 Check this out: